 After my coaching practice had been active for about a year, I found the above list of desired job attributes.
 I read through them slowly, feeling a growing sense of gratitude and astonishment.
 I'd written it three years previously, hoping desperately that I wasn't asking for something impossible.
 As it turns out, I wasn't.
 Every single word of that document has come true.

 Knowing what you want - being clear - has power.
 Otherwise, how will you know it when you find it?

 Sometimes to find out what you want, you need to look at where you are now.
 What would you change?
 What are you tolerating?
 What feels like a struggle?
 What fills you with irritation, resignation, or despair?

 I believe these feelings are here to do more than make you feel crappy; they are guiding you towards happiness, if you let them.
 It might not happen overnight - it took me three years to find that perfect job situation! - but how much easier is it to accept them and be curious about their messages if you believe they have something valuable to tell you?

 Want to take this further?

 This is hard work to do alone, which is why I created the coaching program Finding Your Fit.
-In this two-month program, you’ll get one-on-one support as you get in touch with your deeper purpose, discover your own version of success and learn the tools to get you there.
+In this three-month program, you'll get one-on-one support as you get in touch with your deeper purpose, discover your own version of success and learn the tools to get you there.
 Check it out here.